 What to do

-You should never have to pay upfront to receive a prize or lottery winnings.
-That alone should raise red flags.
-But if you're curious, research the company from which you've received your letter to see what others have to say.
-If it sounds too good to be true, it probably is.
+You should never have to pay upfront to receive a prize or lottery winnings - that alone should raise red flags.
+But if you're curious, research the company to see what others have to say.
+If it sounds too good to be true, it is.

 "Get out of jail" scams

-An email or phone call may come in from someone claiming to be a loved one, or from someone claiming to be an attorney or police officer on behalf of a loved one.
-The person requests money be wired immediately in order to post bail.
+An email or phone call may come in from someone claiming to be a loved one - scammers can even use AI and deepfake technology to mimic someone you know.
+The fraudster could also pretend to be an attorney or police officer on behalf of a loved one, and the person requests money be sent immediately in order to post bail.

 What to do

 Never send money without verifying the identity of the recipient.
-If you're concerned you may be leaving someone in the wind, ask for the details of where they're supposedly being held then try to contact the loved one through friends, family members and contact information you had prior to the call.
+If you're concerned you may be leaving someone in the wind, ask for the details of where they're supposedly being held then try to contact the loved one through friends and family.

 You open your computer to an email from your bank asking you to verify your account number.
 Or it could be from an e-retailer needing confirmation of your password.
 Sometimes it's a link from your email provider itself asking you to click and double-check your details.
 It's all so official, how could it not be legit?